This is the most definitive guide on Amazon affiliate niche sites & Amazon Affiliate Marketing you’ll find online.

 Amazon doesn’t leave its marketers high and dry.
 They utilize plenty of tools that help you get into their sales channel.

 For instance, you have an online dashboard to see your commissions and clicks.

 You can use this to gauge your CTR (Click Through Rate) and analyze where you need to improve.

-Boom times is another term for the holidays.
+Boom times are another term for the holidays.
 From Thanksgiving all the way to Christmas.
 They are referred to as such because they are periods that people shop the most and so the likelihood of making money is high.

-Amazon with their array of products tends to have sales during this time.
+Amazon with its array of products tends to have sales during this time.
 It’s for this reason that people shop more aggressively, thus increasing your chances of making way more money in those times.